powturbo/Turbo-Base64/README.md

  * :sparkles: **Scalar** can be faster than other SSE or ARM Neon based base64 libraries
  * **SSE** faster than other SSE/AVX/AVX2! base64 library
  * Fastest **AVX2** implementation
- * TurboBase64 AVX2 decoding is ~2x faster than other AVX2 libs.
+ * TurboBase64 AVX2 decoding up to ~2x faster than other AVX2 libs.
  * TurboBase64 is 3-4 times faster than other libs for short strings
  * Fastest **ARM Neon** base64
  * :+1: Dynamic CPU detection and **JIT scalar/sse/avx/avx2** switching